mattdutson/website/projects.md

 # Projects
 {:.no_toc}

-This page contains a non-exhaustive sample of my past work.
+This page summarizes a few of my side projects.
+It was last updated in December 2019.
+See [my CV](/assets/cv.pdf) for a more exhaustive list of things I've worked on.

 ## Contents
 {:.no_toc}